What people aren't telling us about our studying...

-Why do I focus on Study Skills?
+Why do I focus on Growth Mindset?

 As a Chartered Accountant myself, I understand the study levels, content and challenges that students face.
 I’ve been lecturing Auditing and Accounting at all levels for over a decade, so I also have a lot of experience with the challenges of thousands of students at various levels.